JoshCoriunder/Blog/posts/2015-05-26-The services that help us be who we are.md

 tags: [services, php]
 ---

-The same as you, we are also a team of dreamers and developers who are building a startup and know the struggels we all face on our way to success.
+The same as you, we are also a team of dreamers and developers who are building a startup and know the struggles we all face on our way to success.

 We wanted to share with you the services that help us keep the team on point and help speed things up.